fieldse/ruzukustatus/README.md

   2. Update `src/status-upates.js`
   3. `yarn deploy`

-*Note: Create React App Uses a service worker so if it didn't update after deploy, it's probably your cache*

 ## URL
 We were not able get https running but if that becomes necessary https://morebetterlabs.github.io will suffice.
 To enact this change
 - Remove CNAME record for status.ruzuku.com from Rackspace